lenary/checkedc-travis-builder/README.md

 - Run `checkout.sh`, which checks out all the repositories into the correct directory structure, and checks out the correct branches for the build.
 It then uses cmake to make a build directory, installs lnt into the virtualenv that `install.sh` created.
 It's probably sensible to run this as `. ./checkout.sh` too.
-- Run `make -j$(nproc) --no-print-directory -C llvm.build`, which goes into the llvm.build directory
+- Run `make -j${NPROC} --no-print-directory -C llvm.build`, which goes into the llvm.build directory
   and builds all the executables, including clang.
 This is a seperate step to the next one on travis so that the logs are kept seperate (this produces lots of logs, most of which are useless).
-- Run `make -j$(nproc) --no-print-directory -C llvm.build --keep-going check-checkedc check-clang`, which goes into llvm.build and runs the checkedc tests and clang regression tests
+- Run `make -j${NPROC} --no-print-directory -C llvm.build --keep-going check-checkedc check-clang`, which goes into llvm.build and runs the checkedc tests and clang regression tests
-- Run `./llvm.lnt.ve/bin/lnt runtest nt -j $(nproc) --sandbox ./llvm.lnt.sandbox --cc ./llvm.build/bin/clang --test-suite ./llvm-test-suite --cflags -fcheckedc-extension`, which runs the full llvm test suite, benchmarks and all.
+- Run `./llvm.lnt.ve/bin/lnt runtest nt -j ${NPROC} --sandbox ./llvm.lnt.sandbox --cc ./llvm.build/bin/clang --test-suite ./llvm-test-suite --cflags -fcheckedc-extension`, which runs the full llvm test suite, benchmarks and all.

 `build.sh` will run all these steps except `install-pkgs.sh`.